 MOD EUR/5A26/9

-2) Formulae and examples of emissions designated in accordance with this Appendix are given in Recommendation ITU-R SM.1138-1.
+2) Formulae and examples of emissions designated in accordance with this Appendix are given in the most recent version of Recommendation ITU-R SM.1138.
 Further examples may be provided in other ITU-R Recommendations.
 These examples may also be published in the Preface to the International Frequency List.
-(WRC-07)
+(WRC-12)

 Reasons: Recommendation ITU-R SM.1138-2 has superseded Recommendation ITU-R SM.1138-1.
 The reference to this Recommendation in Appendix 1 is not mandatory and therefore it should be change from specific version to the most recent version.
 Consequentially this Recommendation should be deleted from Volume IV of the Radio Regulations.